France to make formal EDF buyout offer by end of month -sources | Headlines

 Sources with knowledge of the process told Reuters that a formal offer was now expected to be filed with the AMF, France's financial markets regulator, by the end of the month and possibly even sooner.
 EDF, which is undergoing a governance overhaul, issued its fifth profit warning of the year on Thursday and is now expecting lower production to shave 29 billion euros ($29 billion) off its core earnings in 2022.

 A Finance Ministry source declined to give a deadline but said work was ongoing and the aim was to file the offer for EDF as soon as possible.
-There are lots of moving parts and there will never be a perfect moment to file the offer, but the plan is on track and the government wants to launch the offer in September, a person close to the process added.
+There are lots of moving parts but the plan is on track and the government wants to launch the offer in September, a person familiar with the process added.

+A fast-changing regulatory environment, an unprecedented number of reactor outages coupled with the fact that there are few companies EDF can be compared to for valuation, are some of the complexities slowing down drafting the offer, sources said.
+EDF is in the process of overhauling its leadership as chief executive Jean-Bernard Levy, who has led the company since 2014, is stepping down and a new appointment is seen as imminent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)